AI Use Cases/Healthcare

 What operators in Healthcare actually need to think through before deploying this - including the failure modes most vendors won’t tell you about.

-Baseline training requires months of clean, labeled healthcare traffic
+Baseline training requires a stable window of clean healthcare traffic

 The AI models must learn what normal looks like across your specific Epic batch jobs, Meditech transaction patterns, and HL7 FHIR API calls before they can flag anomalies accurately.
 If you deploy during a major EHR upgrade, a payer contract change, or a seasonal census spike, the baseline gets polluted and false-positive rates stay high.
 Plan a stable 30-60 day ingestion window before expecting reliable signal.